ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DS & Algo with C/Graphs/Readme.md

     }
     free(g);
 }

-// add an edge to an existing graph void graphAddEdge(Graph g, int u, int v)
+// add an edge to an existing graph
+// add an edge from vertex u to v void graphAddEdge(Graph g, int u, int v)
 {
     assert(u >= 0);